MasonMandolfo/sbx_binning/README.md

 ## Introduction

-sbx_binning is a [sunbeam](https://github.com/sunbeam-labs/sunbeam) extension for ....
-This pipeline uses ....
+sbx_binning is a [sunbeam](https://github.com/sunbeam-labs/sunbeam) extension for binning assembled contigs from sbx_assembly into Metagenome-assembled genomes (MAGS) This pipeline uses binners metabat2 and VAMB and refines these bins using MAGScoT and CheckM2 for quality control.

 ## Config

-  - example_rule_options: Example rule options
+  - all_binning: runs the full binning pipeline

 ## Docs